osberg1/htmlrecipes/README.md

 # htmlrecipes
-<p>This project I made a simple html website in order to practice using links, images, ordered and unordered lists, paragraphs, and practicing boilerplate html.<p>
+<p>In this project, I made a simple html website in order to practice using links, images, ordered and unordered lists, paragraphs, and practicing boilerplate html.<p>